MykeSelivanov/solid-design-principles/04-Liskov-Substitution-Principle/README.md

 - the Open/Closed principle states, that a class should be open for extension and closed for modification:
     - we override the original class and implement the functionality to be changed in the overriding class
     - when the subclass object is used in place of the super-class, the overriden functionality is executed
-    - this behavior is exactly in ling with the Liskov Substitution Principle
+    - this behavior is exactly in line with the Liskov Substitution Principle